-The global outlook for IPOs in 2020 is bright, driven high company valuations and renewed appetite for cross-border IPOs – particularly in the US, London and one of the world’s other top IPO destinations.
-Covid19, upcoming US elections, oil prices, a new tax regime in the US, and the expectation of higher interest rates will all play a part in how markets perform this year and beyond.
+The global outlook for IPOs in 2018 is bright, driven by lower market volatility, high company valuations and renewed appetite for cross-border IPOs – particularly in the US, London and one of the world’s other top IPO destinations, Hong Kong.
+Still, uncertainty from the likes of Brexit, upcoming European elections, a new tax regime in the US, and the expectation of higher interest rates will all play a part in how markets perform this year and beyond.

 The IPO market in the US remains attractive, and the number of domestic and foreign companies considering an IPO is increasing.

-In 2018, we finally saw the world’s largest oil company, Saudi Aramco, complete the biggest ever IPO.
+In 2018, we finally could see the world’s largest oil company, Saudi Aramco, complete the biggest ever IPO.

 Reports suggested the state-owned oil firm would raise $100 billion by floating 5% of the business to give it a valuation of $2 trillion – which would be more than double that of Apple, at the time the most valuable public company in the world.
 Saudi Arabian Oil Company (as it is now known) has a market value of over $6.5 TRILLION, surpassing the two second biggest companies Amazon and Apple.

 Here is a mixed bag of well performing historic IPO examples during 2012.

 Despite pricing above its expected range, this manufacturer of prototyping parts had shot up 144.5% since its February 23, 2012 debut, within the first year.
 More than half of its gains came in the stock’s first day of trading, when the shares soared by 81%.
 Market cap today over $3 billion.